 The policy for impairment of receivables of the Group is based on the ageing analysis and management's ongoing evaluation of the recoverability of the outstanding receivables.
 A considerable amount of judgement is required in assessing the ultimate realisation of these receivables, including the assessment of the creditworthiness and the past collection history of each customer.
 If the financial conditions of these customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
-The carrying amounts of the Group's and the Company's trade and other receivables (excluding advances to suppliers, VAT receivables and prepayments) as at 30 June 2015 were approximately RMB55,231,000 (2014: RMB71,973,000) and RMB107,576,000 (2014: RMB83,091,000) respectively.
+The carrying amounts of the Group's and the Company's trade and other receivables (excluding VAT receivables and prepayments) as at 30 June 2016 were approximately RMB129,901,000 (2015: RMB109,011,000) and RMB136,421,000 (2015: RMB107,576,000) respectively.